Updated 13 Oct, 2015

 The Seventy Weeks Prophecy

-There is ample proof that this command was in the seventh year of the reign of Artaxerxes 1, in 457 BC.
+There is ample proof that this command to BUILD THE CITY was issued in the seventh year of the reign of Artaxerxes 1, in 457 BC.

 Dating the decree